junxit/us-congress-bills-109/metadata.md

 - 2005-04-28 — Introduced in House
 - 2005-04-28 — Introduced in House
 - 2005-04-28 — Referred to the House Committee on Resources.
+- 2005-05-10 — Executive Comment Requested from Interior.
+- 2005-05-10 — Referred to the Subcommittee on National Parks.
+- 2005-09-29 — Subcommittee Hearings Held.
+- 2005-10-19 — Committee Consideration and Mark-up Session Held.
+- 2005-10-19 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2005-10-19 — Subcommittee on National Parks Discharged.
+- 2005-11-10 — Placed on the Union Calendar, Calendar No. 159.
+- 2005-11-10 — Reported (Amended) by the Committee on Resources.
+H. Rept.
+109-289.
+- 2005-11-10 — Reported (Amended) by the Committee on Resources.
+H. Rept.
+109-289.